 3. Call Center Program; Facility Management Provider Program; and Technology Fee/Set Up Fee and Services (3 months): $9,390

-- This figure represents a current average estimate of $2,600 per month (subject to adjustment) for the first 3 months of Call Center Program services provided by the franchisor, $30 per month (subject to adjustment) for the first 3 months of Facility Maintenance Provider services, and $500 per month for technology services.
+- This figure represents a current average estimate of $2,600 per month (subject to adjustment) for the first 3 months of Call Center Program services provided by the franchisor, and $500 per month for technology services.

 - The franchisor will bill you each month after the opening of the Shop.